 Months 4-6 of the program are focused on the Software Development Foundations.
 All of these courses cover the same general software engineering and server-side development concepts, such as test-driven development, object-oriented programming, pair programming, source code control in a team environment, common code patterns, SQL database access, and more.
 However, each course teaches those concepts in the context of a different programming language and associated technology stack.

-There are four course options for the second half of the program:
+There are currently two course options for the second half of the program:

 Visit the links above to learn more about the technologies covered in each of our classes.